 It’s very common to miss a walk or a gym session because you tell yourself you need rest after a busy day.
 You simply feel exhausted and overwhelmed.
-The irony here is that exercise actually increases your energy if you are fatigued because of mental stress.
+The irony here is that moderate exercise actually increases your energy if you are fatigued because of mental stress.

-These include using the car for even short trips, staying at the couch the whole evening after work and always avoiding using the stairs.
-And of course missing your planned exercise routines because you don’t feel like it.
+These include using the car for even short trips.
+Staying on the couch the whole evening after work.
+Always avoiding using the stairs.
+And of course, missing your planned exercise routines because you don’t feel like it.

-These might not be a huge issue if you do physical labor but for an office worker being otherwise completely sedentary is a surefire way to cause weight gain and health issues.
+These might not be a huge issue if you do physical labor.
+But for an office worker being otherwise completely sedentary is a surefire way to cause weight gain and health issues.
 Sitting in front of a laptop, and wielding a mouse doesn’t really burn any calories after all

 Just like it’s easy to give yourself permission to miss a workout it’s very easy to give yourself permission to get some pizza or a burger for lunch when your feeling tired and stressed.
 The irony here is that eating a healthier diet will give you much more energy

-Only if you have exceptionally good genetics that give you high metabolism and low appetite you might naturally avoid the weight gain in the modern world of high calorie foods.
+Only if you have exceptionally good genetics that gives you high metabolism and low appetite you might naturally avoid the weight gain in the modern world of high-calorie foods.

 That’s why it’s important to learn about this stuff, try what works best for you and establish a routine.
 Parents should do their best to pass this knowledge to their children as well.

-It will be that much harder to fix things in the middle age or as a senior if you have been neglecting your bodies needs for decades already.
+It will be that much harder to fix things in the middle age or as a senior if you have been neglecting your body’s needs for decades already.

 To make things worse, the increased fat mass is very dangerous for your health.
 A bit of fat won’t pose a real threat but any significant amount of body fat will affect your health negatively.

-Being overweight and out of shape will always have negative effects but the really serious effects take time to cause real effect.
+Being overweight and out of shape will likely have adverse effects but the serious effects take time.
 We are talking about years and decades here.

-Now that we know what causes the middle age spread it’s time to look how to fix it!
+Now that we know what causes the middle-age spread it’s time to look at how to fix it!

 You should aim for at least 10 000 steps a day and include things like cycling, carrying your groceries, doing your own cleaning and yard work to get enough activity for increasing your health and losing some fat.